publishing-api: Links and Link Expansion

 Publishing API stores links between content items so that frontend applications can render links to related content on GOV.UK, such as the organisation responsible for publishing the page.
 These links contain only a reference to the related content item - they don't contain any information about the related content item until they are "expanded".

 Link expansion is the process of converting the stored links of an edition into a JSON representation containing more information about the linked content items.
-The expansion process occurs immediately before sending an edition downstream to the Content Store.
+The expansion process occurs at different times, depending on whether GraphQL is being used (see Types of Link Expansion).

 Example Output